-The English department at the University of Alabama at Birmingham (UAB) requires students taking developmental writing courses to visit the University Writing Center (UWC) eight times during the semester.
+The English department at my university requires students taking developmental writing courses to visit the University Writing Center (UWC) eight times during the semester.
 This requirement is in place to ensure students taking these developmental courses have one-on-one help figuring out assignments and planning, writing, and then revising their essays – at least two visits per major writing assignment.
 Visits from these students make up a substantial portion of the traffic our center experiences throughout the year.
 We welcome these students excitedly.
 We train our staff on methods for catering their advice to these students.
 We also host orientation meetings for each of these developmental classes – of which there are many – to explain all the ways we can serve them as they tackle their first college-level composition course.
 Unfortunately, our efforts to accommodate these students are not always met with the greatest appreciation.
 This is not to say we expect automatic appreciation from our clients; we constantly strive to improve our services by listening to students via anonymous feedback forms.
 But there is a particular tension that can and certainly does arise sometimes between our center and these students taking developmental courses, a tension that can deplete their appreciation of what we, as a center built on the virtue of peer review, can do for them.

 I use the term developmental because remedial sounds to me like a punishment, a medicinal treatment to cure some shortcoming.
 No matter what we call them, though, students often respond to being placed in these courses with shame.
 Their placement is predicated on scores they received on the language portions of standardized tests.
 We give them the opportunity to test back into 101 or 102 by demonstrating their skills in an evaluative writing exercise.
 But few students successfully test up.
 Those who do not test up have to again be informed that they fail to meet average freshmen standards, a second disappointment.
 Once placed, they must not only attend a traditional discussion-based composition class but also attend weekly writing labs and visit the writing center eight times.
 The extra elements in these courses produce results in which both the students and composition faculty can take pride, but those results do not always diminish the shame associated with developmental courses and the resistance to required tutoring.
 We want all students who come to the writing center to want to be there, but that is sometimes not the case.